crodier/software-blog/_posts/2025-03-27-good-intentions.md

 $ 100-million dollar software efforts,
 each of which was totally unnecessary.

-Each of the three cases share at least one key qualities—trying to **improve a software system in a novel and unproven way.**
+Each of the three cases shares at least one key quality—trying to **improve a software system in a novel and unproven way.**

 2nd, all three share the quality of having never